Germany's Russian rethink: How Merkel lost faith in Putin

 For the foreseeable future, even leading SPD officials acknowledge, relations with Russia will be reduced to bare economic essentials.

-On Wednesday, in one of the strongest signals of Berlin's resolve to date, the SPD-led economy ministry told defense contractor Rheinmetall to put a halt to a two-year old contract to deliver combat simulation gear to Russia.
+On Wednesday, in one of the strongest signals of Berlin's resolve to date, the SPD-led economy ministry told defence contractor Rheinmetall (RHMG.DE) to put a halt to a two-year old contract to deliver combat simulation gear to Russia.

 Already, a debate has begun about how Germany, which receives over a third of its gas and oil from Russia, can reduce its dependence -- a task complicated by Merkel's abrupt phase-out of nuclear energy following the Fukushima disaster in Japan.